 Treating a herniated disc

-If these conservative therapies do not offer you any lasting pain relief, your physician may recommend that you undergo spine surgery to treat your herniated disc.
+The first step of treatment is often conservative therapy, which can include rest, hot/cold compression, physical therapy, medication and lifestyle changes, such as weight loss and exercise.
+If these conservative therapies do not offer you any lasting pain relief, your doctor may recommend that you undergo spine surgery to treat your herniated disc.

 At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery.^ Our minimally invasive decompression surgery and minimally invasive stabilization surgery can treat a herniated disc and other spine conditions on an outpatient basis.
 The type of surgery performed will depend on the severity of the condition.